bal-sm/repo-for-learning/systems/programming/python_django/Django-Documentation/2_db/1_topics/3_aggregation.md

 Them:
 > So far, we have dealt with aggregates over fields that belong to the model being queried.
 However, sometimes the value you want to aggregate will belong to a model that *is related* to the model you are querying.
+>
+> When specifying the field to be aggregated in an aggregate function, Django will allow you to use the same [double underscore notation](./2_queries.md#field-lookups--mahmudas-version):

+Mine:
+> `field__lookuptype=value. `

+Them:
+> that is used when referring to related fields in filters.
+Django will then handle any table joins that are required to retrieve and aggregate the related value.

 ...